 My dogs felt it too and kept turning around to look behind us.
 The street was empty, but that nagging feeling wouldn’t go away.
 Finally, Aquilla turned and growled, holding her ground as she scanned the road behind us.
 She refused to move forward despite my plea.

 It was a good decision because out of the bushes sprang a huge bull-mastiff, teeth bared, eyes wide and flying through the air, which Aquilla caught full force as she rose up to meet him.
 The battle was swift, but Malachi quickly moved into action, catching the dog by the throat as Aquilla tore at his hindquarters.
-The dog beat a quick retreat, but he continued to watch us.
+The dog beat a quick retreat, but continued to watch us.

-We were lucky – the crazed dog attacked twice more before we made it back to the house.
+We were lucky – the crazed dog attacked us twice more before we made it back to the house.
 He was driven back both times by my dogs, but just barely…

-A dog followed us for a few blocks, my dogs were on high alert, growling and fearful as we made our way back to the house.
+A dog followed us for a few blocks.
+My dogs were on high alert, growling and fearful as we made our way back to the house.
 Luckily, this dog did not attack and we later found it was a neighbor dog who had escaped after the pest control folks had left the gate unlocked.

 However, a neighbor’s dachshund was not so lucky and was killed by two completely different neighbor dogs who had also escaped their yard.
-The owner of the pet was devastated.
+The owner of the dog was devastated.
 He’d been walking his two dogs on leash, the neighbor dogs attacked without warning and one of his beloved dogs was killed.
 He did everything right and yet his dog was still dead.

 The thing is, this could happen to anyone at any time.
 You might be walking a small dog and a coyote leaps out to grab a quick meal.
 You might be walking a big dog and a smaller (but aggressive dog) comes after you.
 You may just be jogging and a neighbor dog decides to give chase.

 Here are some options for you:

 ~ Pet Corrector